usatlas/AFdocs/tier3docs/jupyter/SLACJupyterExtraFuncs.md

 `python3 -m pip install --ignore-installed dask numpy dask-jobqueue distributed --user`

 To test whether it works, try [this python script](dask.slurm.test.py.txt) in JupyterLab.
 Please pay attention to the line `python="/usr/bin/python3"` in the script - do not forget about it.

+### Access DASK Dashboard

+For those who want to use [DASK dashboard](https://docs.dask.org/en/latest/diagnostics-distributed.html), there is a few things to prepare:

+1. Use pip3 to install `bokeh` (in order to start DASK dashboard automatically).
+This is a one time task.
+2. Optional: Adjust the DASK dashboard port number.
+By default, the dashboard listens to port 8787.
+You may need to change this port number if it is used by other users or by your other DASK programs.
+In the above example, line `scheduler_options={'dashboard_address': ':8787'}` specify the port number.
+3. Port forwarding
+    * Open a terminal in Juypyter Lab and find out the host name (use command 'hostname').
+Let's say you are on host `rome0100`.
+    * From your desktop, `ssh -L 8787:rome0100:8787 sdf-login.slac.stanford.edu` .
+    * In your web browser, open `http://localhost:8787/status` to access the DASK dashboard.

 ## Use your own Conda environment